powerpak/jupyter-dark-theme/README.md

 ## Installing

-To install this theme, copy or symlink `custom.css` into `~/.jupyter/custom/` (create that directory if it doesn't exist.)
+To install this theme, copy or symlink `custom.css` and `custom.js` into `~/.jupyter/custom/` (create that directory if it doesn't exist.)
 Then, whenever you run `jupyter notebook`, `iruby notebook`, etc. it will use this theme.

 ## Screenshots